kbd/aush/README.md

 - if the value of a keyword argument is an iterable (not `str`), it is repeated

 If the conventions don't do what you want, you can always fall back to passing exactly the strings you want, positionally, in the list way of creating commands.

-A program gets executed when a function call () is made on a `Command`.
-That returns a Result.
-The program's completion isn't waited for until the

 # FAQ